"So they are no longer two, but one flesh.

-As we celebrate forty-nine years, I jotted down fifty ways (in no particular order) we got it right.
+As we celebrate our Golden Anniversary, I jotted down fifty ways (in no particular order) we got it right.
 In hopes one will touch your heart and bless your marriage, I share them with you.

 1. Read your wedding vows and repeat to each other often.

 2. Go to bed at the same time whenever possible.
 The late-night pillow talk was precious and sometimes the only time we were alone during a busy day.

 3. Make intimacy a priority.

 4. Our marriage took priority over our children.
 We cherished our daughters and son and they knew they were loved.
 They also knew mom and dad loved each other, which brought joy and balance to our family.

 5. Be polite.
 My husband opened the car door for me when we dated and on our wedding day.
 He still does today.
 Those little courtesies mean a lot and speak volumes to our children.

 6. Date frequently.
 Your children will survive and thrive knowing mommy and daddy are going out just the two of them.
 Your child's greatest fear is that their parents will divorce.
 Seeing the two of you leave to enjoy each other may bring tears in the short run, but smiles for a lifetime.

 7. Vacation as a family.
 When you vacation together, you bond as a family.
 When another family is included in your plans, the kids bond with the other kids and not with each other or to their parents.
 An occasional vacation with friends is fun, but not every year.